 - crushed candy canes or sprinkles (optional)

 Preheat oven to 200 F. Line two cookie sheets with parchment; set aside.
 Beat the egg whites on high.
 Once they’re getting white and foamy, gradually add the sugar and keep beating until batter is stiff, shiny and opaque.
 Meanwhile, add a pinch or two of cream of tartar if whites are being stubborn about thickening.
 Beat in the extract.
 Fit two pastry bags with tips of your choice, then use a skewer to drag some gel food coloring along the inner walls of each bag in three stripes.
 (I can’t take credit for this method; I simply saw it somewhere long ago.)
 Fill each pastry bag with half the meringue.
 Pipe 1 – 1.25 inch meringues onto prepared cookie sheets.
 Color will fade a bit as you go.
 If desired, sprinkle with crushed candy canes or sprinkles.
-Bake for an hour and 15 minutes, then turn off oven, leaving cookie sheets there for another hour.
-(I don’t recommend leaving them in your oven more than a couple of hours or overnight like some recipes do.
+Bake for 60-75 minutes**.
+(If using more than one oven rack, stop at the halfway mark and switch them.)
+Turn off oven, leaving cookie sheets there for another 30 minutes.
+(I don’t recommend leaving them in your oven more than an hour or overnight like some recipes do.
 Meringues become sticky if there is moisture in the air.)
 Once at room temperature, transfer meringues into lidded containers, zip-close bags, or gift bags with a twist tie.
 If your house is humid, you might toss in a food safe desiccant packet such as those found in vitamin bottles.
 Store meringues at room temperature away from moisture for up to a week.

 Colorful, crisp and candy-like, these melt-in-your-mouth meringues are a delight to the eyes and tastebuds alike.
 I hope you’ll take as much joy as I do in creating them — and as much enthusiasm in devouring each little puff of sweetness as I’ve seen everyone who’s tried them.
 And if you end up with any left over, these really do make an easy, pretty gift.

-*Maybe next time… Almost any extract will do; just remember to match the flavor with the taste of your topping (if using).
-But each extract has a different potency, so add it gradually and taste-test.
-You might recall that I’m not usually a big advocate of artificial food coloring.
-There are some good natural brands available nowadays, and I bet a dark-colored jam or jelly would work in place of the food coloring in this recipe.
+*Maybe next time… Almost any extract will do; just remember to avoid any type that contains oil (meringue’s structural enemy), and match the extract flavor with the taste of your topping (if using).
+Each extract has a different potency, so add it gradually and taste-test.
+While I’m flexible, I’m not a big advocate of artificial food coloring.
+There are some good natural brands available nowadays, and I’d bet a dark-colored jam or jelly would work in place of the food coloring in this recipe.
 Blue and white stripes are beautiful for almost any Jewish holiday, and a variety of primary and secondary colors together make a celebratory combination for any occasion.